ManuelElizaldi/PyBer_Analysis/README.md

 ## Summary
-Recomendations for the CEO of PyBer based on the analysis:
+Recomendations for the CEO of PyBer based on the objective and analysis:

 1. Consider hiring more drivers for rural cities so that the average fare decreases.